 Free and accessible

 Firstly, Pinterest is free to use, so why not make the most of it?
 It’s also a user-friendly platform with many tutorial videos to guide new users.
 Adding pins to your business account can be done within minutes.
-This ever-growing platform is also available on a mobile app as well as desktop so that you can pin from anywhere.
-There’s no limit to how many pins you can make.
-Your pins can be organised how you wish.
+This ever-growing platform is also available on a mobile app as well as on a desktop so that you can pin from anywhere.
+There’s no limit to how many pins you can make, and they can be organised however you wish.
 Commonly, different boards are used to categorise products, services, or ideas.
 However, as this platform is full of uniqueness and creativity, you can do what works for your business.

 Opportunity and reachability